jasonkiss/web-standards/guidance/assessment-guides/web-a11y-standard-assessment-guide.md

 #### How to test

-1. Using Firefox, open the web page to be tested.
+1. Using Firefox or Chrome, open the web page to be tested.
 2. Zoom the whole page (not just text) to 200%.
-If you don't have any Firefox add-ons related to page zoom functionality installed, press <kbd>CTRL + +</kbd> six times, which will set page zoom to 200%.
-Ensure that there is no loss of functionality or content overlapping or hidden.
+In Firefox, press <kbd>CTRL + +</kbd> (or <kbd>CMD + +</kbd> on a Mac) six times to set page zoom to 200%.
+In Chrome, use the same keyboard command only five times to zoom to 200%.

 #### Failure points